socialcast/elastic_searchable/README.md

 * Add unit tests
 * Submit pull request on github

+See CONTRIBUTORS.txt for list of project contributors

 ## Copyright

-Copyright (c) 2011 Ryan Sonnek.
+Copyright (c) 2011 Socialcast, Inc.
 See LICENSE.txt for further details.